alekLukanen/pyDist/README.md

 ```
 when the environment is no longer needed.

-## Adding a Python3 Virtual Environment
-Link to docs:
+Link to docs on Python virtual environments:
 <https://packaging.python.org/guides/installing-using-pip-and-virtualenv/>.